nilsvogt/nivo.electron.app-plus/README.md

 AppPlus let u easily customize any web application you use on a daily basis.
 It provides a simple yet powerful plugin system that you can utilize to modify web apps until they really fit your personal needs the most.

 ## Configure the electron app
-CWA is an electron application that needs a little configuration before we start.
+AppPlus is an electron application that needs a little configuration before we start.
 Use the config file to assign the first entry point of your web app you are about to extend.
 Afterwards you are ready to go!

 ## Add Plugins